Influencer Marketing – why should you consider peer review sites?

 - 92% of B2B buyers are more likely to purchase after reading a trusted review (G2 and Heinz Marketing, 2017).

-So what peer reviews sites are we actually talking about?
-Four major sites are:
+So, what peer review sites are we talking about?

 Before you start to target peer review sites, you need to ask yourself a few questions: